rodolfoperatello/CV/README.md

 ## RESUME

-Willing to work with new technologies and share knowledge.
-Has good communication and responsibility, as well as being observant and critical to achieve the best result.
+<p align="justify"> Willing to work with new technologies and share knowledge.
+Has good communication and responsibility,
+as well as being observant and critical to achieve the best result.
 Shares the idea that teamwork is essential for professional success.
-Always in search of knowledge to overcome challenges with excellence
+Always in search of knowledge to overcome challenges with excellence </p>

 ## WORK EXPERIENCE
 ### Backend Software Engineer (Remote)